Deep-Spark/DeepSparkInference/models/nlp/large_language_model/chatglm3-6b/vllm/README.md

 ### Install

-In order to run the model smoothly, we need the following dependency files:
+In order to run the model smoothly, you need to get the sdk from [resource center](https://support.iluvatar.com/#/ProductLine?id=2) of Iluvatar CoreX official website.

-1. ixrt-xxx.whl
-2. ixformer-xxx.whl
-3. vllm-xxx.whl

-Please contact the staff to obtain the relevant installation packages.

 ```bash
 # Install libGL